 How to fund a legal case without breaking the bank

-When deciding whether or not to pursue or defend a claim, determining how you will fund your case will be one of the biggest factors to take into account.
-Knowing what options are available will make you better informed and can help you with this difficult decision.
+When deciding whether to pursue or defend a claim, determining how you will fund your case is one of the biggest factors to consider.

-The downside is that due to the very nature of litigation it can be hard to say from the outset the likely fees, as this can change depending on how the case progresses.
-A solicitor should however be able to give you a ball park figure and may agree to cap costs for you based on this or in respect of various stages to help you manage funds.
+The downside is that due to the very nature of litigation, it can be hard to say from the outset the likely fees, as this can change depending on how the case progresses.
+A solicitor should be able to give you a ballpark figure and may agree to cap costs for you based on this or in respect of various stages to help you manage funds.

 If the claim is in the civil courts, you may be able to recover some of your legal costs if you succeed.
-However, if you lose you could be liable for the other side’s legal costs.
+However, if you lose, you could be liable for the other side’s legal costs.
 Unfortunately, in relation to fitness to practice hearings, you cannot recover your legal costs.

 ‘No win, no fee’

 These agreements are more normally found when one is pursuing a claim rather than defending it.
-The benefit to you is that there are no solicitor’s costs unless you win; this usually means a solicitor will be confident in the prospects of success of the claim, as otherwise they could do a considerable amount of work for no money.
+The benefit to you is that there are no solicitor’s costs unless you win; this usually means a solicitor will be confident in the prospects of success of the claim, as otherwise, they could do a considerable amount of work for no money.

 This can leave you with a sense of injustice and frustration.
-Another consideration when choosing a defence union over standard indemnity insurance is that you will have no freedom of choice when it comes to choosing the solicitor or barrister that you want.
+Another consideration when choosing a defence union over standard indemnity insurance is that you will have no freedom of choice when selecting the solicitor or barrister you want.
 Non-discretionary insurance policies are legally obliged to give freedom of choice in this regard.

-After the Event Insurance
+After the event insurance

 Do it yourself

-However, beware: if the claim is in the civil courts and you lose you could have to pay the winning party’s legal costs.
-If you do represent yourself, remember to take a step back from the case; it is all too easy to get caught up in proving every wrong or to throw every allegation into the mix, which can often detract from the strengths in the case.
+However, beware: if the claim is in the civil courts and you lose, you could have to pay the winning party’s legal costs.
+If you do represent yourself, remember to take a step back from the case – it is all too easy to get caught up in proving every wrong or to throw every allegation into the mix, which can often detract from the strengths in the case.

 How you fund a claim will depend on the type of claim being pursued.
 A solicitor has a duty to provide you with advice on your funding options, not just their fees, so you can ask them to explain the options available to you.
-Also make sure you understand any potential costs consequences of losing a claim, as you may want to seek insurance to cover such costs.
+Make sure you understand any potential costs consequences of losing a claim, as you may want to seek insurance to cover such costs.